snuq/QuickTitling/Readme.md

    * Exported presets are cleaner now - default variables are not saved and xml files have line returns and indenting
    * Updated old presets and added new ones
    * Added overlays in preview windows to show selected title objects
+   * Added grab, rotate and scale shortcuts (G, R, S in preview area) for selected object.
+You can also constrain on an axis, and type in values
+   * Added click to selected title elements!
+Unfortunately, for some reason, I can't make this right click... doesn't work, so had to do left...